 There are a number of residential BMPs being used throughout the Bay watershed.
 For the Chesapeake RiverWise Communities program, we have focused on the following: rain gardens, tree plantings, permeable hardscapes, rainwater harvesting, and BayScapes (i.e. conservation landscaping).
 In this section, we provide an overview of these practices.
-For details on design, installation, and maintenance, you can refer to the Center for Watershed Protection's "Residential Stormwater BMP Design Manual" at <insert hyperlink>.
-The Alliance's Reduce household chemicals.

-Your Stormwater webpage has additional information and sources on many of these BMPs.
+For details on design, installation, and maintenance, you can refer to the Center for Watershed Protection's "Residential Stormwater BMP Design Manual".
+The Alliance's Reduce Your Stormwater webpage has additional information and sources on many of these BMPs.